-Campus quilts and EggMoneyQuilts -comparing the traditional style quilt.
+Campus quilts compared to EggMoneyQuilts -comparing the traditional style quilt.
 Recently I sent 9 shirts off to Campus Quilts so I could compare their traditional block style to the traditional style t-shirt quilt we make at EggMoneyQuilts.

 The process of ordering my quilt went smoothly.
 Campus Quilts sent emails letting me know when they were starting the quilt, when they charged my credit card for the balance, and when the t-shirt quilt shipped.

 Let’s compare a 9 shirt t-shirt quilt from Campus Quilts to a 9 shirt t-shirt quilt that we make at EggMoneyQuilts.

 Notice how densely the EggMoneyQuilt t-shirt quilt is quilted compared to Campus Quilts.
 Click on the images to see a closeup.
 Campus Quilts t-shirt quilts are sparsely quilted.
 T-shirt quilts need to have a fairly dense pattern for several reasons.